 - Contact Us

-Brendan began practicing Tai Chi and Qigong in 1994.
-Five years later, in 1999, he began studying qigong with Dr. Sun the originator of Yi Ren® Qigong and began teaching Yi Ren Qigong in 2001.
-Yi Ren Qigong has transformed his life and health.
-Through his dedicated practice, Brendan has overcome years of fatigue and exhaustion, a compromised immune system, insomnia, hypoglycemia, chronic muscle and joint pains, excess anxieties, fears and stress, and weakened mental capacity and memory.
+Brendan initially began practicing Tai Chi and Qigong in 1994.
+In 1999, he became very dedicated to his qigong practice and began studying qigong and taichi for about six hours a day and intensely training with Taoists masters for over 15 years.
+He began teaching Qigong in 2001.
+Qigong has transformed his life and health.
+Through his dedicated practice, Brendan has overcome years of fatigue and exhaustion, a compromised immune system, insomnia, hypoglycemia, chronic joint pains, excess anxieties, fears and stress, and weakened mental capacity and memory.

 Between 1994 and 1995 he studied Tai Chi Chuan from local Seattle instructor Chu-Lan Chiong LA.c.
 Then, in 2003 he was very fortunate to have the opportunity to study Tai Chi with Madame Gau Fu.
 From Madame Gau Fu’s instruction he began to learn deeper aspects of the Internal Martial Arts including the Dantian rotation, Standing Meditation and the States of Empty and Solid.
 Madame Gao Fu was an accomplished Taiji master in both Yang and Chen styles of Taiji.

-He was also blessed to learn from his friend and fellow Yi Ren Qigong instructor Bill Fouts and Qigong Master Dr. Xue Zhi Wang.
+He was also blessed to learn from Qigong instructor Bill Fouts.

 Brendan is also a practicing licensed massage therapist (LMP) with 19 years of experience.
 He graduated from Brenneke School of Massage in Seattle, WA in 1997.
 Then studied Myofascial Release and Structural Integration for two years with certified Hellerworker Maureen Warren from 1997-1999.
 He also studied with a few Rolfers including R. Louis Schultz PhD. the Author of an excellent fascial anatomy book, “The Endless Web”.
 During Brendan’s massage sessions he combines and integrates all of his learning and knowledge from western massage training, traditional Chinese medicine theory, qigong, taichi, and the soft, firm and gentle touch he developed from his years as an avid potter during his teens and early twenties to provide a healing session for each client.